zachrussell12/zach-russell-portfolio/development-history.md

 # Decisions List

 - **Decision 1**: Scrapped skew tied to scrolling, was too much and decided to let the datapad speak for itself.
 Went simple and elegant with the section instead.

+# Zach Russell June 5th, 2025

+# Decisions List

+- **Decision 1**: Created and finished projects section in a selectable solar system type of style.
+- **Decision 2**: Started on contact section.
+TO DO: Finish contact section, work on mobile responsiveness.